serverless/blog/posts/2017-07-24-anatomy-of-a-serverless-app.md

 ---
 title: Anatomy of a Serverless Application
 description: A step-by-step look at the development of a serverless application.
 date: 2017-07-24
 layout: Post
 authors:
-    - rupakg
+  - RupakGanguly
 ---

 # Anatomy of a Serverless Application